osscar-org/widget-bandsplot/README.md

 ```

 In order to plot the bandstructure and density of states fiugres, one needs
-to provide band data and DOS data as json files.
+to provide band data and DOS data as JSON-files.
 The examples of the input
 JSON-files are provided in the `test/data` folder.
 The JSON-files for the
 bandstructure can be exported from the AiiDA verdi program, as demonstrated in
 the code below: